farscapian/lnplay.live/README.md

 |C|32|OPTIONAL|
 |D|64|OPTIONAL|

-For the MVP, the backend will CALCULATE the expiration date of the deployment based on the AMOUNT_PAID (REQUIRED).
-Invoices associated with a particular BOLT12 Product SKU determines the CLN_COUNT (and thus VM sizing).
-These BOLT12 offers get embedded into the front-end during build time and are used internally only (i.e., the user never sees the BOLT12 offer).
-These Product Offers are used to fetch BOLT11 invoices using [`fetchinvoice`](https://docs.corelightning.org/reference/lightning-fetchinvoice)) from the backend CLN node, which are then shown to the user during checkout.
-The `[quantity]` field SHOULD be used to used to represent number of hours the instance should be running (MINIMUM 3 hours).
-Product customizations (OPTIONAL FOR MVP) may be passed to the provisioning script using the [payer_note] field in the transaction.
+Each product is defined by a BOLT12 offer which is used to fetch invoices.
+Paid invoices associated with a particular BOLT12 Product SKU determines the CLN_COUNT (and thus VM sizing).
+These BOLT12 "Product Offers" get embedded into the front-end during build time and are used internally only (i.e., the user never sees the BOLT12 offer).
+Product Offers are only used to fetch (with [`fetchinvoice`](https://docs.corelightning.org/reference/lightning-fetchinvoice)) BOLT11 invoices from the backend CLN node.

-# lnplay-frontend
+Note: The `[quantity]` field SHOULD be used and is an integer representing ONE HOUR (recommended minimum is three hours).
+Product customizations (OPTIONAL FOR MVP) MAY be passed to the provisioning script using the [payer_note] field in the transaction (JSON expected).

 The front-end is a [lnmessage-enabled](https://github.com/aaronbarnardsound/lnmessage) PWA that interfaces with a backend core lightning node (CLN) over the `--experimental-websocket-port` (HTTP for local, 443/HTTPS/TLS-1.3 for remote hosts).
 Embedded in the front-end code is a well-known rune that authenticates client requests to the CLN node.
 The front-end application SHOULD accept this rune AND a list of BOLT12 offers at build-time if possible (see future work).
 Each BOLT12 Offer represents a Product SKU.

-OPTIONAL - the front-end MAY create a PDF containing connection QR codes encoding connection URLs.
-Upon payment, the user is redirected to domain.TLD/orders/preimage.
+OPTIONAL Feature - When the connection information becomes available to the web app, it would be nice for the front-end web app to generate QR codes and or PDF printouts.
 They SHOULD be directed to store the URL in their in their password manager so they can reference the order later.

 ## Rune